datreant/datreant.data/docs/Data.rst

 Reference: Data
 ===============
-The class :class:`datreant.limbs.Data` is the interface used by Treants to access their stored datasets.
+The class :class:`datreant.data.limbs.Data` is the interface used by Treants to access their stored datasets.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: datreant.limbs.Data
+.. autoclass:: datreant.data.limbs.Data
     :members:
     :inherited-members: